taylorswift22/dimension1800/README.md

 ## Production files
 To order, navigate to dimension-PCB/jlcpcb/production_files and copy what you need.
 If you choose THT diodes, just upload GERBER-dimension-PCB.zip.
 The BOM and CPL file are for SMD diode assembly at JLCPCB.
-I have 4 prototypes left with the slightly off arrow key position.
+I have 4 prototypes with the slightly misaligned arrow keys.
 You can contact me on discord if you wish to purchase one for free + the cost of shipping.

 ## Firmware
 Coming soon.